 The iMac contrasts to the Mac mini since is an all-in-one computing solution.
 The base iMac model ends up coming at 17.7 inches tall, and 20.8 inches in width, but a 27-inch model is also available.
 It also packs a 21.5-inch display with 1,920 x 1,080 resolution, whereas the Retina 4K model packs a display with 4,096 x 2,304 resolution.
 A separate 27-inch model also packs a Retina 5K display for 5,120 x 2,880 resolution.
 Apple even includes both a Magic Keyboard and Magic Mouse 2 in the box, keeping you from separate purchases.

-Some professionals might prefer the iMac for its display and all-in-one design, but the Mac mini remains a bit more enticing since it can be plugged into an existing setup.
+Some professionals might prefer the iMac for its display and all-in-one design, but the Mac mini will be more appealing to someone who already has a monitor.

 Apple revamped the Mac mini with new internals to make it a better buy against the yet to be updated iMacs.
 The base $800 Mac mini model ships with an 8th-gen Intel Core i3 quad-core processor clocked at 3.6 GHz.
 It also comes with 8GB of RAM and a 128 GB PCIe-based SSD onboard.
 The drive is super fast and hits a read speed of 2,753MB/s and a write speed of 1,238MB/s in our file transfer testing.
 That is double the speeds on similar SSDs in the other desktops which we have tested before, and much faster than the SATA drives on the iMac.

 For more processing power, a Mac mini model with a six-core 8th-gen Intel Core i5 processor clocked at 3.0GHz is also available for $1,100.
-This is the model we reviewed, and where the Mac mini crosses into iMac territory.
-It scored 5,236 in Geekbench 4 single-core testing, and then 20,432 in multi-core testing.
-Higher numbers are always better in this test which taxes the processor with real-world tasks.
-Compared to the 4,775 single core score, and the 14,017 multi-core scores on the iMac, the new 8th generation processors onboard the Mac mini clearly make it a powerful machine.
+This is the model we reviewed, which is right where the Mac mini crosses into iMac territory.
+It’s a seriously powerful machine — at especially for its size.